-The biggest investment you will make in your lifetime will likely be the purchase of a home.
-So before you close, you need to know that no one else has a claim to the property.
+Buying a home may be the largest investment you make in your life.
+Before you close, you will want to know that no individual or entity has a right, lien or claim to the property.

-The title insurance company performs an extensive search on the title history of the property.
-The title company can almost always identify any title problems that may arise and clear up these problems prior to closing.
+The title company searches the property's title history.
+Through its research, the title insurance company can usually identify any title problems that may arise and have these problems cleared-up prior to closing.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.